dlasky/grunt-dom-massager/README.md

 A boolean that determines if the dom manipulation should be saved to disk when completed.

+#### options.xmlMode
+Type: `Boolean`
+Default value: `false`

+Use XML mode for underlying parser.
+See [Cheerio Documentation](https://github.com/MatthewMueller/cheerio/blob/master/Readme.md) for more information.

+#### options.normalizeWhitespace
+Type: `Boolean`
+Default value: `false`

+Normalize whitespace in incoming file for parser (this can affect your output whitespace).
+See [Cheerio Documentation](https://github.com/MatthewMueller/cheerio/blob/master/Readme.md) for more information.

 #### options.selectors
 Type: `Object`
 Default value: `{}`